 How to Adjust The Exposure in iPhone Camera App

 First of all, you will need to launch your “Camera” app via the Home Screen, Control Center or Lock Screen to adjust the camera brightness settings on iPhone.
 Use whichever method you prefer.
-Then point your iPhone at the subject to check the iPhone camera lighting.
+Then point your iPhone camera at the subject to check the iPhone camera lighting.

 Tap the area on the screen that you would like to focus.
 A small yellow rectangle and a sun icon will appear.
 This tells us that we can now adjust the exposure.
 Drag your finger either up or down to adjust the final brightness of your image.
 Shoot when ready.